 - Malnutrition is an "imbalance of energy, protein and other nutrients which causes adverse effects on body shape, size, composition, function and clinical outcome."
-(BAPEN, 2020) - Multi-factorial including symptoms from the tumour, treatment side effects, cancer cachexia, sarcopenia and exocrine insufficiency so early screening, assessment and dietetic input is crucial for improving patient outcomes. - More than a third of PC patients have experienced greater than 10% loss of body weight at diagnosis as a result of symptoms such as abdominal pain, anorexia, early satiety, nausea, vomiting and diarrhoea / steatorrhea or constipation. - This combined with the development of cancer cachexia and /or on a background of existing sarcopenia can mean poorer outcomes for people with pancreatic cancer including: - longer hospital stays, increased risk of complications, reduced response to treatment, reduced QoL, Increased morbidity and mortality (Gartner et al, 2016)
+(BAPEN, 2020) - Multi-factorial including symptoms from the tumour, treatment side effects, cancer cachexia, sarcopenia and exocrine insufficiency so early screening, assessment and dietetic input is crucial for improving patient outcomes. - More than a third of PC patients have experienced greater than 10% loss of body weight at diagnosis as a result of their presenting symptoms. - This combined with the development of cancer cachexia and /or on a background of existing sarcopenia can mean poorer outcomes for people with pancreatic cancer including: - Longer hospital stays, increased risk of complications, reduced response to treatment, reduced QoL, Increased morbidity and mortality (Gartner et al, 2016)